Latish705/intellicollab/learning/containerization/README.md

 3. **Dockerfile**: Script of instructions to build a Docker image
 4. **Registry**: Repository for storing and distributing Docker images

-## Docker in IntelliColab
+## Docker in intellicollab

-Each service in IntelliColab has its own Dockerfile, defining how the service should be containerized.
+Each service in intellicollab has its own Dockerfile, defining how the service should be containerized.

 ### API Gateway Dockerfile